dorawyy/CPEN321_CMIYC/documentation/M4_Requirements_and_Design.md

 1. **Real-Time Performance**

-   - **Validation**: Conduct tests on the app to make sure that it provides a seamless and easy experience for the user.
-Worst case it should take 2 seconds to update the location.
+   - **Validation**: Conduct comprehensive tests (both unit and integration tests) to ensure that the app delivers a seamless, fluid user experience.
+In all scenarios, location updates must complete within 2 seconds at worst.

-2. **Scalability**
+2. **Resilience and Error Handling**

-   - **Validation**: Use a distributed server architecture.
+   - **Validation**: Simulate network outages, transient errors, and other failure conditions to verify that the app gracefully handles errors.
+This includes employing retry mechanisms with exponential backoff, logging errors for later analysis, and providing clear feedback to users when issues occur.

 3. **Compatibility**
    - **Validation**: The app should be compatible with Android devices running Android 12 (API 31) and above.